OWASP/owasp-mastg/OMTG-Files/01_Tools/01_Android/01_apkx/README.md

 # apkx - Extract Java Sources from APK Archives

-A simple Python wrapper to dex2jar [1] and CFR [2] that unzips an APK and decompiles Java bytecode contained in classes.dex.
+A simple Python wrapper to [dex2jar](https://github.com/pxb1988/dex2jar) and [CFR](http://www.benf.org/other/cfr/) that unzips an APK and decompiles Java bytecode contained in classes.dex.

 ## Installation